FAQs

 Note: since the USB commands that are used in order to control FTxxxx devices would be exposed, the library is provided as precompiled.

-Bridgetek have produced examples showcasing how to use EVE with various host controllers including the FT90x.
+Bridgetek has produced examples showcasing how to use EVE with various host controllers including the FT90x.

 Please navigate to the Support –> Software Examples –> EVE Projects on our website for more information.